Spectral Line Workshop

 logfile='NGC660_contpeakpos.txt')

-E. Shift the uv phase to centre and make an image (step 6-7)
+F. Phase shift the data and make an image (step 6-7)

-The task phaseshift is used to calculate and apply the phase shifts needed to place the source at the centre of the field, which makes continuum subtraction more accurate as well as making imaging more convenient.
-We need to apply our position derived earlier and set the phasecenter parameter.
+is used to calculate and apply the phase shifts needed to position the source at the centre of the field, enhancing the accuracy of continuum subtraction and making imaging more convenient.
+We need to apply the position derived earlier and set the phasecenter

 phaseshift(vis='NGC660.ms',